 In some situations, truck loading companies may be liable if they acted negligently in overloading trailers or improperly loading cargo that results in an accident.

 Truck part manufacturers can be liable for defective parts

 If a defect in a truck part was the proximate cause of the accident, the auto part designer or manufacturer will be liable for any injuries that occurred as a result.
 This could include the original parts in a truck, or added or repaired auto parts.

 ^ Top ^

 Frequently Asked Questions About South Carolina Truck Accidents

-The South Carolina lawyers at McGowan, Hood & Felder, LLC, understand how the aftermath of a truck accident can be confusing, and make those who have been injured feel overwhelmed.
+The South Carolina lawyers at McGowan, Hood, Felder & Phillips, LLC, understand how the aftermath of a truck accident can be confusing, and make those who have been injured feel overwhelmed.
 When you or a loved one has been injured in an accident caused by a tractor-trailer, 18-wheeler, or delivery truck, so many different legal issues typically need to be addressed.
 You most likely have never been in a truck accident before, and you may not even know where to start.
 We understand.
 And we can help.

 For decades, our truck accident attorneys in South Carolina have helped those injured in truck accidents just like you get honest answers and straightforward advice.
 When you contact us, you will receive our undivided attention.
 We will sit down with you and discuss all your legal options from pursuing a claim with an insurance company to filing a lawsuit in a South Carolina civil court against a trucking company.